 I hadn’t thought of that!

-And it hit me.
-Dress the way I want… represent who I am…what my blog is…in my t’s and converse… with a purpose.
+And then an idea hit me!
+Dress the way I want… represent who I am… dressed in my t’s and converse… with a purpose.

 As I checked in, the package was handed to me and I headed to the bathroom to don the first of a weekend full of T’s!
-(Pssst…I’ll tell you about my converse tomorrow!)
+(Pssst…click here to hear about my custom converse!)

 To start…there’s Kyla Cornish!
-We’d had a running joke that I’d had her kicked out of a blogging contest last year (which I hadn’t…but also, for the record, I was beating her when she got kicked out!)
+We’d had a running joke that I’d had her kicked out of a blogging contest that year (which I hadn’t…but for the record, I was beating her when she got kicked out!)

-Kyla was someone I’d wanted to meet and in not time, she came screaming and laughing (then crying) into the conference’s “Newcomers Lounge” to meet me.
-It was just the reaction I’d expected from this fabulous woman I’d only met on-line…who could spar with my humour better than anyone…and who has made it her business to support Curtains are Open since she first discovered it!
+Kyla was someone I’d wanted to meet and in no time, she came screaming and laughing (then crying) into the conference’s “Newcomers Lounge” to meet me as someone had given her the heads up about my T-Shirt.
+It was just the reaction I’d expected from this fabulous woman I’d only met on-line, who could spar with my humour better than anyone, and who has made it her business to support Curtains are Open since she first discovered me!

 The second shirt I wore was when we networked with Brands and I’ll admit…I kind of hid a little behind my blazer so as not to look too forward… too bold (plus, for some reason, it didn’t quite fit the same as the others.)
-The big thing though, I was worried, my “Your Logo Here” shirt might be a little off-putting to some of the brands at the conference… but, I’m reminded, I have to be myself and the right brands will want to work with me for who I am and what I represent… not who I pretend to be.
+The big thing was that I worried my “Your Logo Here” shirt might be a little off-putting to some of the brands at the conference… but, I’m reminded I have to be myself and the right brands will want to work with me for who I am and what I represent… not who I pretend to be.
 I should have worn it a little prouder.

 Saturday morning arrived with the “Instagram” shirt…where, thankfully, a few folks chimed in and took an Instagram Selfie with me to amuse me!

-And for the evening PJ party, my Curtains are Closed shirt.
-What else would a blog called “Curtains are Open” wear to a PJ party?
+And for the evening PJ party, my Curtains are Closed shirt with my plaid pink jammie bottoms.
+I mean, what else would a blog called “Curtains are Open” wear to a PJ party?

-Yesterday, I managed to wear the shirt that I hadn’t had the opportunity to wear during the conference.
-I went to the mall in my #HaliDip shirt… a recipe for Donair Dip that Heather has created that has gone absolutely viral in Halifax and beyond.
+When I got home, I managed to wear the shirt that I hadn’t had the opportunity to wear during the conference.
+I went to the mall in my #HaliDip shirt… a recipe for Donair Dip that my blogger friend Heather has created that has gone absolutely viral in Halifax and beyond.
 A dip that I’ve encountered at many parties I’ve gone to and have seen multiple times in my newsfeed as one friend after the next discovers it.
-FOUR people stopped me in the mall to ask about my shirt as they knew about the HaliDip… and wondered where I’d gotten my Tee.
+FOUR people stopped me in the mall to ask about my shirt as they knew about the HaliDip… and wondered where I’d gotten my Tee!